rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 - EDID version Verification:

   - Test will sets and get the EDID version.
-  - If sets and gets EDID version are same then test will mark the step as PASS.
+  - If the set and retrieved EDID versions are the same, the test will mark the step as PASS.
-  - If sets and gets EDID version are not same then test will mark the step as FAIL.
+  - If the set and retrieved EDID versions do not match, the test will mark the step as FAIL.

 - Repeat for All Ports: